Our gut and how it works

 - produce vitamins (K, B1, B6,B12, folic acid, pantotenic acid, etc,) which play an important role in different metabolic reactions;

-- modulate the maturation of the host’s innate and adoptive immune responses (80% of the immune system is localized in the gut).
+- modulate the maturation of the host’s innate and adoptive immune responses (80% of the immune system is localised in the gut).

 Many different factors can influence the balance of intestinal microflora: